What is the purpose of Kid’s martial arts classes?

 What are the age ranges for students in the program?

-We train students ages 3 and up.
-Our program is broken into four age categories: 3 year olds, 4 year olds, 5 year olds, 5-7 year olds, and 6 and up.
+We train students 3 and up, with classes separated by age groups.
 The purpose of this breakdown is to ensure that students may benefit from peer groups that share common learning schemes and developmentally appropriate content.
-The classes for students ages 6 and up are designed to allows younger students to interact with and observe older students, and give older students the opportunity to set the example for younger students.
-The classes for 5-7 year olds are meant to be a bridge between the younger kid classes (3,4, and 5 year olds) and the older kid classes (6 and up).
+The classes for students ages 7 and up are designed to allows younger students to interact with and observe older students, and give older students the opportunity to set the example for younger students.
+The classes for 5-8 year olds are meant to be a bridge between the younger kid classes (3,4, and 5 year olds) and the older kid classes (7 and up).
 At all levels, students in Mo Duk Pai are expected to help pass learned information along to peers of junior standing.
 The belief is that material is better understood and retained when a student shares it with another through teaching.

 What if my child has special needs?
 Are they welcome in the program?